Ever tried completing a task without reading a single line of text? You probably won't get far.

 Of course, you might be wondering whether any of these apps actually work.

-While many say they can double or triple your reading speed, science suggests that anything over 500 WPM isn't really reading at all — it's skimming.
+While many say they can double or triple your reading speed, science suggests that anything over 500 WPM isn't reading at all.
+It's skimming.

 Skimming is a form of reading where your eyes skip through the material, picking out keywords along the way.
-You don't get a deep understanding of what you are reading, but you do get the general gist.
+Your reading comprehension takes a massive hit, but you get the general gist.

 Often used by students who are trying to cram before an exam, skimming can be very useful in a business context.